christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">
     ```
     >Note how the new link uses a full, absolute URL, complete with the `https` protocol in front.
 That's because the file is actually loaded directly from the CDN without ever touching your hard drive.

+    >To make sure you get the latest copy of Bootstrap, you may want to copy directly from the Bootstrap CDN template on the Bootstrap website.

   * Go to line 26, the one with the bad Javascript link:
     ```html